jrudio/one-time-plex/README.md

 - That's all I can think of for now... lol

 <sup>1</sup> A violation is a user that accesses media they were not assigned to

+### Build

+To compile this source you need:

+  - Go
+  - govendor

+Then you need to:

+1. cd into `cmd/otp`
+2. `govendor sync` (which gathers required dependencies)
+3. `go install`

+### Usage

+- On first run it will create a `config.toml` file

+- Edit it to your preference

+- Make sure you supply a plex token in the config if you plan on inviting the user when using `/api/v1/request/add`

+- run `otp`

+### API

+##### Beware that the endpoints are *currently* not secured by an API key

+`GET /api/v1/monitor/start`:

+Will start monitoring your Plex sessions

+`POST /api/v1/request/add`:

+  - Add query `?plexpass=1` to restrict media with labels

+  - By default an invite will be sent to the `plexUsername`.
+If the user is already invited to your server, then append the query `&invite=0`

+  - required in post form:
+    - `plexUsername: jrudio-guest`

+    - `ratingKey: 6` (the id that Plex uses for media)